These articles were written when we began pastoring the church in Albox

 Hope.
 Promise.
 Potential.
 Opportunity.
 Openness.

-What is the God-ordained prime purpose for River of Life & church Without Walls?
+What is the God-ordained prime purpose for Church Without Walls?

 The same as it was for the original church 2000 years ago.